18 month old toddler tantrums with hitting & head banging

 And no, it won't make him tantrum more, as long as he is also getting plenty of your attention when he isn't tantrumming.
 If a little one has to resort to tantrumming for attention, then he is clearly sending an SOS that he isn't getting enough attention!
 You will be amazed at how much his behavior improves once he's had a good cry with you as a compassionate witness.

-So your son is going to tantrum.
-But let's get to your questions: what can you do to stop your son from hitting you, and to stop him from hurting himself when he tantrums?
+But let's get back to your questions.
+All toddlers tantrum.
+What can you do to stop your son from hitting you during those tantrums, and to stop him from hurting himself when he tantrums?

 1. Start with empathy.
 If your son feels understood, he is less likely to bang his head or to hit.
-"You are so mad....You wish I would let you have that...."
+"You are so mad....You wish you could have that...."

 5. If he yells "Go away!" then take a step back and say "I am moving back, away.
 But I am right here if you need me.
 I won't leave you alone with all these upset feelings."